meteorshowers/X-StereoLab/README.md

 ### StereoNet: Guided Hierarchical Refinement for Real-Time Edge-Aware Depth prediction model in pytorch.
 ECCV2018
-I will release the code after I get the best result.
+I will release all the code after I get the best result.
 ### If you want to communicate with me about the StereoNet, please concact me without hesitating.
 My email:
 ### xuanyili.edu@gmail.com
 ### my model result